-Solidagro strives for the right to food for all and supports the right of peoples and states to autonomously determine their own food and agricultural policies.
+Solidagro is committed to fight for everyone’s right to food, and supports the right of nations, states, countries and their people to determine their own food and agricultural policies autonomously.

-We regard the basic movements and farmers' organizations in the South as the driving-force of change in society.
-We support this movement through capacity building and facilitating exchange, cooperation and influencing policy.
-Our actions are aimed at increasing food production and enhancing its sustainability with a view to economic self-dependancing.
+We consider grassroots movements and farmers' organisations in the South as the engine of change in society.
+We support these movements and organisations through capacity building and facilitating knowledge-sharing, cooperation, and influencing policies.
+Our actions are aimed at increasing food production and making production more sustainable, so local farmers become more economically independent.

 Solidagro works in a spirit of solidarity and equality.
-We opt for cooperation based on mutual respect, exchange and dialogue.
+Therefore, we opt for cooperation based on mutual respect, exchange and dialogue.

-The organization was created in 1964 under the name "Fraternité Africaine" (African Fraternity) and originally focused on sending volunteers to the South.
-Over the years the organization changed its name twice.
-In 1978 we became "Bevrijde Wereld” (Free World) and since 2014 we are Solidagro.
+The organisation was founded in 1964 under the name "Fraternité Africaine" (African Fraternity) and originally focused on sending volunteers to the South.
+Over the years the organisation changed its name twice.
+In 1978 we became "Bevrijde Wereld" (Liberated World) and since 2014 we are called Solidagro.

-These name changes are always accompanied by shifts in focus, policy, areas of action and/or approach.
+These name changes were always accompanied by shifts in focus, policy, scope and/or approach.

 Read more about our history here.